portugal d7 visa 2022 guide free eligibility test

 Who is eligible to apply for the Portugal Passive Income Visa?

-To be eligible for the Portuguese D7 Visa and begin your journey to obtain Portuguese residency, the primary applicant must be a non-EU national and meet the minimum passive income requirements.
-You’ll have to prove that you have sufficient funds in a Portuguese bank account to sustain yourself during your stay.
+To be eligible for the Portugal D7 Visa, also known as the Portugal Retirement Visa, and start your journey toward obtaining Portuguese residency, the main applicant must be a non-EU national and meet certain passive income requirements.
+You’ll need to show that you have enough funds in a Portuguese bank account to support yourself during your stay.

 Take a free test now to